wp-plugins/author-customization/readme.txt

 3. TinyMCE editor on user profile page.
 This is optional, but enabled by default.

 == Changelog ==

+= 0.2.2 =
+Fixed bug that threw a "Missing Argument" error when creating a new post.

 = 0.2.1 =
 * Bug fix: WYSIWYG on Edit Profile page was not showing full formatting.